Dining chair

 Download 1800 Pixels JPEG Image.

-Leverage the high resolution of this 1800-pixel image for detailed, vibrant prints.
-At 300 DPI, it's ideal for up to 6 inches; at 150 DPI, it scales beautifully to 12 inches.
+Harness the clarity of this 1800-pixel image for your prints—perfectly sharp at 6 inches with 300 DPI and equally clear at 12 inches when adjusted to 150 DPI.
 Press accreditation unlocks high-res images without watermarks.
 Need something now?
 Download a low-res image instantly.
 For photo credit information, refer to the Image Credits Section.

 Dining chair by John G Williams